Stockflare/ambassadr/README.md

 ### Accessing services programatically?

-Now that our "base" service is being published, lets make use of the Ambassadr gem within our the API itself.
+Now that our "base" service is being published, lets make use of the Ambassadr gem to access the service through code.
 Given the following class inside a similar, but different API service:

 ```
 module UserAPI